AOG-addendum/lightbar/README.md

-# esp32-aog
+# esp32-lightbar
-Software to control the tractor from AgOpenGPS.
+Software to display a lightbar using AgOpenGPS.

-# Updates/changes from [eringerli](https://github.com/eringerli/esp32-aog) codebase
-## Note some docs in the Readme are no longer correct, it is being worked on.

-* All GPIOs are hardcoded because the WebUI was overloaded from all the features being added
-* A configurable speed safety will disengage autosteer when traveling too fast
-* Added Ackerman, selectable if wheel with WAS is on the inside track or outside track when the wheel angle is above zero
-* A steering wheel input GPIO will disengage autosteer if steering wheel is turned, you can set trigger time window and total triggers
 * The ESP32 will create a Wifi hotspot and try to connect to the main Wifi.
 If main Wifi is found, ESP32 hotspot will discontinue.
 If ESP32 hotspot is connected to, main Wifi will no longer try to connect
-* ESP32 hotspot will be called Steer Module XXXXXX. with the MAC address of the ESP32 appended to avoid confusion between multiple ESP32s
+* ESP32 hotspot will be called Lightbar Module XXXXXX. with the MAC address of the ESP32 appended to avoid confusion between multiple ESP32s
-* Only one ESP32 can connect to the same Wifi.
-The ESP32 pings any existing device at 192.168.xxx.77 and disconnects if a device is already on the network.
-This way AOG does not receive conflicting info from 2 different machine modules.
-Yes, this actually happens!!!
-* If the Wifi name is shorter than the default, it will work as expected.
-* Valves with 2 coils have option of using dither
-* The voltage reference can be set for 3.3V applications, or lower
-* Faults will be recorded if autosteer is engaged without steering valve power, or fuse is blown, or WAS is shorted
-* Steering valve diagnostics are shown in WebUI
-* The ADS1115 A2 and A3 input are repurposed for steering valve voltage and motor current

 # Features
-* complete rewrite of the software for the physical part of AgOpenGPS.
-Uses a multi-threaded aproach.
+* Uses a multi-threaded aproach.
 Tries to use other libraries as much as possible and is clearly structured with meaningful names
 * Cool and comfortable WebUI, automatically creates a hotspot on first start, the Wifi to connect to can be configured in the WebUI
 * Everything is configured from the WebUI.
-Sane defaults are used: everything has to be activated to work, like PWM-drivers or IMUs
 * Settings are stored into flash on user request.
 New features normally require an apply&reboot cycle to activate, the WebUI clearly shows this.
-* Status and values like uptime, processor load, and wheel angle are actualised in realtime in the WebUI
-* CAN-bus/J1939-connection possible, so the workswitch can be configured to react on PTO or motor RPMs or hitch positions
-* The wheel angle sensor can be configured via ADS1115 to enable single or differential measurement
-* A new mode for the wheel angle sensor is introduced, to calculate out the unlinearities if connected with two arms to the tie rod
-* A complete new PID-controller is implemented
-* All analog measurements are digitaly low-pass filtered (2. order butterworth or similar), this removes a lot of noise.
+* Uses ESP32 tasks for updating Neopixel, not assembly code designed for Arduino family of chips
+* JSON config downloads will be named after Hostname to reduce confusion from multiple downloads
+* Lightbar distance per XTE will self-correct for erroneous values.
+* Has CDS input for brightness sensing and potentiometer for user adjustment

 # Caveats
-* For best results, use the machine control board found in the [Github repo](https://github.com/AOG-addendum/PCB-modules/tree/master/Machine%20control)
+* For best results, use the lightbar board found in the [Github repo](https://github.com/AOG-addendum/PCB-modules/tree/master/Machine%20control)
-* **As the WebUI is quite taxing on the Websocket implementation; the ESP32 can crash without warning if left too long connected.
+* **As the WebUI is quite taxing on the Websocket implementation; the ESP32 can crash without warning if left connected too long.
 Without open connection to a browser, no such crashes are documented.
 On my hardware, a longtime stresstest of more the five days of uptime was completed successfully, if the tab with the WebUI is closed after using it.** The cause of the crashes is in the implementation of the used TCP-stack/Websocket-API.
 Not much can be done about it, as it is the default implementation which comes with framework (ESPAsyncWebServer), is really fast/performant and is used by the library to generate the WebUI.
-* No configuration is done in AgOpenGPS, everything is configured in the WebUI.
-Technical explanation: some of the settings in AgOpenGPS have the wrong range (like the counts per degree or center of the wheel angle sensor if connected by ADS1115), or are used for different things (like the D-part of the PID controller is used in newer versions for sidehill draft compensation).
-General rule: if it is configurable in the WebUI, the value in AgOpenGPS doesn't matter.

 # Schematics